-This was a question I came across in the blogosphere this week.
-To be fair, the person who asked wasn’t that blunt, but had definitely seen a lot of headaches from sponsors who didn’t pay their fees, didn’t do what they had promised, and generally bullied the event.
+This was a question I came across a while back.
+To be fair, the person who asked wasn’t that blunt, but had definitely seen a lot of headaches from sponsors who didn’t pay their fees, didn’t do what they had promised, and generally bullied the rightsholder.
 After a nightmare like that, it seems like a perfectly logical question to ask!

 In that situation, the answer is a simple: Those sponsors were not worth the headaches.

 Before looking at counting the cost of having sponsors, it’s probably worth going through why you would want sponsorship in the first place.

 The downside to having sponsorship is that raising and servicing it is a lot of work and some sponsors can be real headaches (thankfully, rare).
 The upside is that most sponsors are great, and what they bring to properties is multifaceted and well worth the effort to raise sponsorship and do it well:

 There is plenty more that a sponsor can bring to the table.
 The key is knowing how to structure it so it’s win-win-win – you win, the sponsor wins, the target market wins.
 For a primer on win-win-win, best practice sponsorship, read “Last Generation Sponsorship Redux“.

 If you’re in the run-up to your event, or maybe it’s just happened, and you are feeling used and abused by your sponsors, that’s not good.
 The thing is, sponsorship is hard work, so feeling some degree of sponsor fatigue is normal and will pass once you’ve had a chance to decompress.
 On the other hand, some sponsors really are users and abusers.
 The trick is, figuring out which category you’re in.

 To find out whether a given sponsor – or your whole sponsorship program – has been worth having or is just a toxic drain, you should ask yourself these questions: